 Here is the longer answer…

 Sugarcane is a water-intensive crop that is fast-growing.
-Therefore, managing social and environmental risks are important to sustainability.
+Therefore, managing social and environmental risks is important to sustainability.

 Bagasse, the byproduct paper is made from, can be wasted or burnt for electricity production.
 This makes the biodegradable paper much more environmentally friendly than a wood alternative.
 We refer to this as a reclaimed resource.